launchdarkly-labs/ld-util/scripts/chronicle/README.md

 ### Performance

 - **API Mode**: Fetches only the data you need for the specified year
+  - Uses parallel fetching by default (10 concurrent requests)
+  - Progress updates show real-time entry counts
+  - Typical year-long fetch: 30-60 seconds with 10 parallel requests
 - **File Mode**: Faster for repeated analysis, but requires pre-fetching audit logs
 - Large audit logs are processed in a streaming fashion to minimize memory usage
+- Adjust `--parallel` based on your needs:
+  - Higher (15-20): Faster but more API load
+  - Lower (5): More conservative, better for rate limits
+  - Default (10): Good balance for most use cases

 ## Troubleshooting